lektorium-tutor/lekt/docs/tutorials/nightly.rst

 Then, you will have to generate a more recent version of the nightly Docker images.
 Images for running Lekt Nightly are published daily to docker.io (see `here <https://hub.docker.com/r/overhangio/openedx/tags?page=1&ordering=last_updated&name=nightly>`__).
 You can fetch the latest images with::

-    tutor images pull all
+    lekt images pull all

 Alternatively, you may want to build the images yourself.
 As usual, this is done with::

-        tutor images build all
+        lekt images build all

 However, these images include the application master branch at the point in time when the image was built.
 The Docker layer caching mechanism might cause the ``git clone`` step from the build to be skipped.
 In such cases, you will have to bypass the caching mechanism with::

-    tutor images build --no-cache all
+    lekt images build --no-cache all

 Running Lekt Nightly alongside the latest release
 --------------------------------------------------